Introducing Optimizely Opal

 When it comes to personalization, the planning phase should include 4 key pillars:

-Personalization often brings together individuals from many different teams; from digital marketing to sales to product to engineering and everything in between.
-That also means all it takes is one team member to derail an entire operation.
+1. Collaboration: Personalization often brings together individuals from many different teams; from digital marketing to sales to product to engineering and everything in between.
+Collaborating between team members who are all accustomed to different workflows seems like it should be challenging, but it really isn’t.

-Cross-functional teams don’t always speak the same language; engineers and developers are accustomed to sprints whereas marketers and salespeople are accustomed to campaigns.
-Product teams might be looking at gantt charts and timelines while marketers are looking at calendars.
+2. Visualization: Cross-functional teams don’t always speak the same language; engineers and developers are accustomed to sprints whereas marketers and salespeople are accustomed to campaigns.
+Visual agility is a key component when it comes to planning your personalization campaigns.

-Alright, now that everyone’s in the same place and knows what they’re doing, what happens next?
+3. Ideation: Alright, now that everyone’s in the same place and knows what they’re doing, what happens next?
 It’s time to create workflows that keep everything moving.
+What’s more, your planning apparatus should make it easy to track concepts, store assets, and communicate efficiently and in a timely manner.

-Not everyone needs to see every step of the process, but oftentimes, decision makers will need to step in to offer helpful insight, especially in the event of workflow bottlenecks.
+4. Visibility: Not everyone needs to see every step of the process, but oftentimes, decision makers will need to step in to offer helpful insight, especially in the event of workflow bottlenecks.

 Creating personalized experiences